 Falls are the leading cause of both fatal and non-fatal injuries for people older than 60.
 Proper care and home modifications, such as installing night lights to reduce disorientation at night, can help keep seniors safe.
-But if you’re in denial about your parents’ declining health, precautions may no be made in time.
+But precautions may not be made in time if you're in denial about your parents' declining health.
 Dementia behaviors, like forgetting to turn off the oven or garbage disposal, can lead to serious kitchen accidents.

 Without family intervention, seniors unaware of their dementia may continue dangerous daily tasks like driving.
-Driving with Alzheimer’s or another type of dementia endangers pedestrians and other vehicles, and it can also cause significant property damage.
+Driving with Alzheimer's or another type of dementia endangers pedestrians and other vehicles and can cause significant property damage.
 In the home, a senior with dementia may become disoriented and injure a spouse or family member.

 Unacknowledged dementia can leave seniors vulnerable to multiple types of elder abuse.
 An aging loved one may be susceptible to financial abuse, or they may be unable to report the details of physical or sexual abuse to the appropriate authorities.
 Dementia can also lead to elder abuse between spouses.
 A senior with advanced cognitive decline may experience significant behavioral changes that lead to violence.
 Alternatively, a caregiver unprepared to deal with dementia behaviors could resort to yelling or other emotional abuse.

-Often, a spouse is aware that their husband or wife has memory impairment, but they don’t want anyone else knowing about it, so they lovingly try to protect them from the outside world and begin to cut off family and friends.
-Sometimes in the beginning stages a spouse can handle the needed care, but as it snowballs, it will become overwhelming.
+Often, a spouse is aware that their husband or wife has memory impairment, but they don't want anyone else to know about it, so they lovingly try to protect them from the outside world and begin to cut off family and friends.
+Sometimes in the beginning stages, a spouse can handle the needed care, but as it snowballs, it will become overwhelming.
 Caring for a loved one at home is physically, mentally, and emotionally draining.
-It also puts the senior with dementia at increased risk.
+It also puts seniors with dementia at increased risk.

 Overcoming denial and caring for someone with dementia